Latin through Stories: A K-5 Curriculum from the University of Dallas

 Curriculum Overview and Objective

 Our curriculum is the only near-immersion, comprehensible input-based curriculum in Latin for elementary age students.
-Students acquire Latin joyfully and meaningfully through songs, nursery rhymes, picture talks about beautiful works of art, our unique “Little Socratic Talks”, oral mini stories (“Gouin series”), and classic picture books translated into Latin for this curriculum, as well as optional prayers, bible verses, and hymns.
-The Teacher Guide is fully scripted, so teachers with no Latin background can use it too.
+Students acquire Latin joyfully and meaningfully through songs, nursery rhymes, picture talks about beautiful works of art, our unique “Little Socratic Talks”, oral mini stories (“Gouin series”), and beautifully illustrated picture books, many of them traditional folktales, as well as optional prayers, bible verses, and hymns.
+The Teacher Guides are fully scripted, so teachers with no Latin background can use it too.

-The main objective of this curriculum is to provide a joyful introduction to Latin that fosters students’ love of language.
-We believe a language program should take children seriously as persons who are capable of using language to communicate thoughts and ideas not isolated words.
+The main objective of this curriculum is to provide a joyful introduction to Latin as a language that has been used to communicate worthwhile ideas for two millennia.
+We believe a language program should take children seriously as persons who are capable of using language to communicate thoughts and ideas, not just isolated words.
 We do this by allowing students to hear (and when they’re ready, say) complete sentences in Latin, and by focusing on ideas and stories from Day 1.
 Students interact with and in the Language in ways that are meaningful and interesting to a young child.

 We invite you read about why we want students to learn Latin, and to explore our classical approach to early language learning and our Medieval and Humanist pedagogical inspiration for a fuller explanation of our pedagogy.
 And you can also see some of our current pilot students in action!